atom/atom/docs/creating-a-package.md

 ## Snippets

-An extension can supply language snippets in the _snippets_ directory which allows the user to enter repetitive text quickly.
+An extension can supply language snippets in the _snippets_ directory which allows the user to enter repetitive text quickly:

 ```coffeescript
 ".source.coffee .specs":